As a business owner, what’s the first solution we tend to think of when sales are down?

-What if my margins are just too high and I simply can’t afford to offer the lowest price on the market?
+Q: "What if my margins are just too high and I simply can’t afford to offer the lowest price on the market?"

 Take Apple for example.
-Their laptops cost thousands of dollars and never go on sale, even though you can go out and buy a Samsung laptop for less than $500.
-Yet sales continue to soar and Apple now has an $800 billion market cap, with Samsung a mere $268B.
-Why?
-Because Apple has branded itself as the leader in the industry with an incredibly high-quality, exclusive product.
-It’s because of this high-end image that Apple can charge more for its products without ever having to offer a sale to drive traffic.
+Their laptops cost thousands of dollars and never go on sale, even though you can buy a Samsung laptop for less than $500.
+Yet sales continue to soar and Apple now has an $800 billion market cap, with Samsung a mere $268 billion.

-It Pays to be Superior
+3) It Pays to be Superior

-Branding yourself as the premium product in a particular retail space has major benefits, namely higher margins, thus having to sell fewer units to reach profit targets.
+Branding yourself as the premium product in a particular category has major benefits, namely higher margins, thus having to sell fewer units to reach profit targets.

-Toshiba, a long-time laptop manufacturer, recently filed for bankruptcy because they could no longer compete, yet Apple maintains its position as the world leader in laptop computers with a price point 5x greater than the rest of the market.
+Toshiba, a long-time laptop manufacturer, recently filed for bankruptcy because they could no longer compete, yet Apple maintains its position as the premium brand in laptop computers with a price point 5x greater than the rest of the market.

 This works only because Apple has built the perception into consumers minds that they are the best and most superior product available.
 As a result, they attract a more affluent consumer with more disposable income to spend on additional Apple products, thus building a deeply entrenched brand loyalty and cult-like following.

 If you offer a discount there will almost always be someone else out there willing to sacrifice their margins even more in order to beat your pricing.
-This will eventually result in both of you going bankrupt.
+This will only result in a price battle that leaves you both bankrupt.